Prenatal phthalate exposures and adiposity outcomes trajectories: a multivariate Bayesian factor regression approach: Data

-\subsubsection{Phthalate exposures}
+\subsection{Phthalate exposures}

 Mothers who were pregnant between 25 and 40 weeks (with a mean of 31.5 weeks) provided a urine sample that was analyzed for various phthalate metabolites by the CDC laboratory, including MEP, MnBP, MiBP, MCPP, MBzP, MEHP, MEHHP, MEOHP, and MECPP.
 The DEHP group consists of MEHP, MEHHP, MEOHP, and MECPP.
 To account for inaccuracies in analytical standards, correction factors of 0.72 and 0.66 were applied to MBzP and MEP concentrations and limits of detection (LOD) respectively \citep{cdc2012}.
 Urinary concentration was measured using creatinine.
 To adjust for the dilution of urine samples, we standardize the metabolites' concentrations by a Cratio, as well as include creatinine concentration as a covariate in your analysis as suggested by \cite{o2017lipid}.
-The Cratio is calculated as the ratio between predicted (by observed covariates) and observed creatinine \citep{o2017lipid}.
-As seen in Figure~\ref{fig:viz-cor} (Left), phthalate metabolites are highly correlated with each other, especially those within the DEHP group and those within the non-DEHP group.
+The Cratio is calculated as the ratio between predicted creatinine conditional on observed covariates of the mother including the mother's age, mother's BMI, mother's gestational weight gain adequacy category, mother's smoking status, mother's education, mother's race and observed creatinine \citep{o2017lipid}.
+As seen in Figure~\ref{fig:viz-cor} (Left), phthalate metabolites are highly and positively correlated with each other, especially those within the DEHP group and those within the non-DEHP group.
 There are 4 MiBP, 1 MEP, 1 MBzP, 4 MCPP, 1 MECPP, 1 MEHHP, 1 MEOHP, and 15 MEHP measurements under their respective LOD of detections in total.
 We impute these within the MCMC sampler as discussed later.